 The local economy is mostly based on agriculture (vineyards, olive groves, carobs, citrus groves and fruit trees) and fishing (shrimps, platessa, sea basses, sarago, octopuses and blue fish) thanks to the modern fishing fleet made of about 2000 fishermen.
 The gastronomic local tradition is characterized by sardine meatballs, pasta alla milanisi, muffoletti and christmas pastries like mastazzoli and minnilati.

 Licata is a culturally and artistically interesting town.
 The district of the Marina is strongly influenced by the arab domination while the district of Maltese di San Paolo has many baroque structures.
-The beautiful sixteenth-century spanish fort Castel Sant'Angelo and the Faro di Licata, 40 meters high, one of the tallest in Europe, testify that Licata was a fortified city in the past.
-There are also religious buildings like the Church of Sant'Agostino and the Church of Santa Maria Nuova that respectively preserve the beautiful statue of the Madonna Addolorata and the famous Chapel of the Black Christ.
+The beautiful sixteenth-century spanish fort Castel Sant'Angelo and the Lighthouse of Licata, 40 meters high, one of the tallest in Europe, testify that Licata used to be a fortified city.
+There are also religious buildings like the Church of Sant'Agostino and the Church of Santa Maria Nuova that respectively preserve the beautiful statue of Madonna Addolorata and the famous Chapel of the Black Christ.